Thursday, September 25, 2025

 When a wife gives herself with joy and openness, it reassures her husband that she likes being his.
 Men take good care of what they value: tools, hobbies, cars.
 When he feels your delight in belonging to him, you become his highest priority.
 You go to the top of your husband’s “to-do” list where you rightfully belong.

 Open-hearted emotional vulnerability is as scary for a man as physical vulnerability is for a woman.
 When he gives you his heart, he gives you power to affect him deeply for good or for bad.
 Treat his trust with tenderness.
-Your kindness helps him grow into a husband who loves you with strength, devotion, and vulnerability.
+Your kindness helps him feel safe enough to grow into a husband who loves you with strength, devotion, and vulnerability.

 Timing and Purity